 Sennheiser E835 vs Shure SM58: Circumstances They are Best Suited for

 Because these microphones are so similar, either one would work as well as the other for most of these scenarios.

 However, where one outperforms the other in a certain scenario, we would definitely point that out.

-This is because, they both are very clear and have great mid-tones, which is required for speaking.
+This is because they both are very clear and have great mid-tones.

 |This microphone is great for micing instruments.
 Because they are both dynamic microphones, they work best with already loud sounds, such as drum snares or a blaring horn. |

 However, this is slightly better because of its lower impedance.
 You can use this to mic an acoustic guitar across the room without worrying about losing the high-ends.